ttorvela/space-permissions-handler/README.md

 TODO
 ====

-1. Implement UI to show permissions that were copied to the target user.
+1. Implement better UI to show permissions that were copied to the target user.
 2. Implement UI to display one user's permissions.
 No copying would be done in this use case.